planetmarshall/lldb-python/README.md

 typically uses the System Python which can make it difficult to integrate into standalone Python projects that typically will use a virtual environment

-A small patch is made to the LLDB build to disable linking to the Python library.
+A small patch is made to the LLDB build to disable linking to the Python library, and to enable linking to static libraries provided by [conan](https://github.com/conan-io/conan).

-This is unnecessary when LLDB is being used as a Python extension module and makes the package more difficult to relocate.
+This makes it easier to distribute the LLDB Python bindings as a relocatable binary distribution.

 Installation
 ------------

 Download the appropriate wheel file for your platform and architecture and install using PIP.

 Example Usage
 -------------